Colombia Valle Del Cauca Sugarcane Decaf

 If at all possible, we recommend grinding at home.
 We prefer Baratza coffee grinders and offer several of their models for sale.
 Click here to shop for one of their brewers.

 We roast and ship all of our coffees daily.
 Unlike many roasters, they pick a day for each varietal.
 We roast in small enough batches to guarantee that every bag of coffee that you order is roasted after you order it, usually the day after you order it.
-We then ship it that day.
+It then ships out on the next pickup.
+USPS usually comes each morning and FedEx each afternoon.

 We believe that with this schedule your coffee will be the freshest possible every time.